cdktf/cdktf-provider-upcloud/docs/loadbalancerFrontendRule.go.md

 - *Type:* interface{}

-Sets if the condition should be inverted.
-Works similar to logical NOT operator.
+Defines if the condition should be inverted.
+Works similarly to logical NOT operator.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.11.2/docs/resources/loadbalancer_frontend_rule#inverse LoadbalancerFrontendRule#inverse}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.11.3/docs/resources/loadbalancer_frontend_rule#inverse LoadbalancerFrontendRule#inverse}

 ---